|

 The NAIF Team

-is a small group dedicated to the issues of producing high precision,
+is dedicated to the issues of producing high precision,

 clearly documented and readily used "ancillary information"